dennisXZX/web-developer-notes/Full Stack For Frontend Engineers.md

 - set `PasswordAuthentication` to no
 - restert OpenSSH server process `sudo service sshd restart`

+You can use `tail -f /var/log/auth.log` to follow the log, which is a good way of debugging.

 __Domain__

 Now we have our server set up, we need to bind our server IP to a domain.